girirajanlab/CN_Learn/README.md

 # CN-Learn
 CN-Learn is a framework to integrate Copy Number Variant (CNV) predictions made by multiple algorithms using exome sequencing datasets.
+Unlike traditional methods that depend on a single measure of concordance, CN-Learn leverages the extent of concordance among multiple method as well as additional genomic contexts such as GC content, mappability and local read depth fluctuations.
+Using this exhaustive set of predictors extracted for CNVs from a “gold-standard” CNV call set, CN-Learn builds a ‘Random Forest’ classifier with hundreds of decision trees to estimate the probability of each CNV in a fresh set of samples being true.
+This strategy provides CN-Learn the ability to segregate true CNV calls from false positives in an informed fashion with extremely high precision.

-CN-Learn can be modified and/or extended to include newer set of algorithms in the future.
-Using a small set of CNVs with cross-platform validations, CN-Learn learns to segregate true CNVs from false positives.
+While CN-Learn has been shown to perform best when built as a ‘Random Forest’ classifier, it can also be built as a ‘Logistic Regression’ or ‘Support Vector Machine’ classifier.
+CN-Learn can also be seamlessly extended to include newer set of CNV calling algorithms in the future by simply changing a single parameter supplied to CN-Learn.

 ## Software Requirements
 1.	python – Version 2.7